The-Marcy-Lab-School/open-source-hello-world/README.md

 # Hello WorLd

-This is an aw esome javaScript program that has lIke a bunch of cool functions and stuff.
+This is an aw esome javaScript program that hAs a bunch of cool functions and stuff.

 ## helloWorld()